cysouw/diathesis/text/c08_infinitive.md

 b.
 Ich lasse mir deinen Ton nicht gefallen.
 :::

 The *Permissivkausativ* and the closely related *Passivkausativ* add a new participant to the sentence who causes to event to happen.
 However, there are various differences between the two variants of the causative.
-First, the erstwhile nominative is demoted to an accusative in the *Permissivkausativ* [@next], while it is demoted to an optional *von* prepositional phrase in the *passivkausativ* [@nnext b].
+First, the erstwhile nominative is demoted to an accusative in the *Permissivkausativ* [@next], while it is demoted to an optional *von* prepositional phrase in the *passivkausativ* [@nnext].
 Besides the different in role remapping, there is also a difference in applicability.
-Namely, there are various verbs that allow for a *Permissivkausativ* but not for a *Passivkausativ*, e.g. *ausziehen* 'to take off, to undress' [@nnext c,d] is not compatible with a *Passivkausativ*.
-Finally, the *Permissivkausativ* can both have a causative [@next a] and a permissive [@next b] reading, while the *passivkausativ* cannot have a permissive interpretation, only the causative interpretation is possible [@nnext b].
+Namely, there are various verbs that allow for a *Permissivkausativ* but not for a *Passivkausativ*, e.g. *ausziehen* 'to take off, to undress' [@nnext b,c] is not compatible with a *Passivkausativ*.
+Finally, the *Permissivkausativ* can both have a causative [@next a] and a permissive [@next b] reading, while the *passivkausativ* cannot have a permissive interpretation, only the causative interpretation is possible [@nnext a].

 ::: ex
 ~~Permissivkausativ~~